Posted On: March 25, 2011

 For the first four years, Madison Square Park’s green gallery has housed innovative, high-spirited and challenging works by emerging artists.
 To mark the fifth year of Mad.
 Sq.
 Art, the Madison Square Park Conservancy exhibited works of a great artist in his prime: internationally-renowned sculptor Mark di Suvero.
-The three sculptures on view demonstrated the expressive range of di Suvero’s epic steel-beam constructions, from the classically vertical Double Tetrahedron, to the tethered shapes in conversation of Aesope’s Fables, to the organic form gathering from the earth in Beyond.
+The three sculptures on view demonstrated the expressive range of di Suvero’s epic steel-beam constructions, from the classically vertical Double Tetrahedron, to the tethered shapes in conversation of Aesop’s Fables, to the organic form gathering from the earth in Beyond.
+Di Suvero’s exhibition runs from June 2004 to March 2005.

 About Mark di Suvero